patapat/splitsies/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication, Basic Blogs and Posts (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs and posts using simple text forms in Rails views.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I will implement user authentication using Rails.
+By the end of this phase users will be able to sign up, log in, and create grabs using simple text forms in Rails views.
+I will also ensure that the application can be properly pushed to Heroku.

 [Details][phase-one]

-### Phase 2: JSON API and First Backbone Views (~2 days)
+### Phase 2: Backbone Views (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, the existing Rails views will have been ported over to Backbone.
+I will add Backbone models and collections that fetch data from the tab routes.
+By the end of this phase the existing Rails views will have been ported over to Backbone.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Implement Tab Splitting Logic (~1-2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I plan to offer two main ways of splitting tabs amongst friends, even split and custom split.
+Each option will require its own views with the associated options available to fill in.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Add Friends to Tab with User Search (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedPosts` collection that fetches from the new route, then create a `FeedShow` view that uses the new collection.
-Ultimately, this will be the page users see after logging in.
+Allow users to add friends to tabs with a user search text field.
+Each subsequent participant added will generate a new text field to enter another participant.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: CSS Bells & Whistles (~2-3 days)
-I'll need a `search` route that accepts a query in the params.
-The controller action will run two queries: one to find blogs where the `title` matches the search term, and another to find posts where one of their associated `Tag`s matches the search term.
-In Backbone, I plan to implement a `SearchResults` view that will display matching blogs in one column and matching posts in another.
+Add user feedback to buttons and views via hover states and loading animation.
+By the end of this phase the website should feel responsive, fluid, and interactive.

 [Details][phase-five]

-### Bonus Features (TBD)
+### Bonus Features:
+- [ ] Add connections/friends
+- [ ] Implement smart search (higher freq friends at top)
-- [ ] Activity history for posts (e.g. likes, reblogs, taggings)
+- [ ] Search for bills by date, participants, and tag/description
-- [x] Custom urls for blogs
-- [x] 'Like' button and counter for `PostShow` view
-- [x] Pagination of the `FeedShow`, `SearchShow`, and `BlogShow` views
+- [ ] View friends' profiles (displays balance w/ option to send reminder)
+- [ ] View a feed of recent activity in network
-- [ ] Post types with distinct views (image posts, quote posts, etc)
+- [ ] Email notifications/reminders
+- [ ] Drag and drop to add users
-- [ ] Reblogging
+- [ ] Split tab based on itemization
-- [ ] Support for multiple open sessions
+- [ ] Penny pass (handles fractions of a cent)
-- [x] User avatars

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md